 Anschutz has been building high quality sporting rifles since the 1850’s.
 This history of success allows them to craft what many consider the gold standard for competition shooting.

 The Anschutz 1903 is a single shot .22 which can be fitted with various types of precision iron sights or optics.
 It features an adjustable match grade trigger, butt pad with adjustable length of pull, adjustable hand stop, and adjustable stock comb.
 This all combines to allow a shooter to perfectly fit their Anschutz 1903 to their body and preferred shooting methods.

 With a suggested retail price around $1400, make no mistake, this is an expensive rifle.
 It is also the proven rifle of champions and one of the most perfect platforms to practice .22 target shooting with.
-Few other .22 target rifles compare, and none have the enduring reputation of an Anschutz, making this our pick for the best .22lr target rifle.
+Few other .22 target rifles compare, and none have the enduring reputation of an Anschutz, making this our pick for the best .22lr target rifle in 2022.

 The Best .22LR Lever Action Rifle

 Lever action rifles hold a special place in the hearts and minds of shooters.
 Forever linked to the mythology of the Old West, lever action rifles are the stuff of romance, glamour and a tangible link to the legends of westward expansion in North America.
 For that reason, lever action rifles have remained popular even to this day, but aside from being cool, they are also practical.
 The simple manual operation of a lever action rifle is easy to master, and with practice, it is very easy to remain on target while cycling a round.